 WHAT ARE THE KEY OUTPUTS OF YOUR JOB - ROLES AND RESPONSIBILITIES?
 WHAT ARE THE KEY COMPETENCIES REQUIRED IN YOUR JOB?
 WHAT ARE THE LEARNING INDICATORS REQUIRED IN YOUR JOB?
 WHAT ARE THE STATUTORY REQUIREMENTS REQUIRED IN YOUR JOB?
-(WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) Plans the application of memoranda with notes, memoranda technical/policy matters and procedures and allocates resources Creativity within area of operation; Development of new ideas that Interacts with clients at high level on impact on existing methods, policies tecnnical, policy and procedural matters: and Understanding of law enforcement Supervises and renders advice and environment guidance on matters such as quality control, discipline, control/planning, learning and development, performance management, allocation of tasks and general management systems.
+(WHAT RESULTS DO YOU HAVE TO ACHIEVE) (LIST MINIMUM QUALIFICATIONS/ EXPERIENCES REQUIRED WHEN RECRUITING NEW AND EXTERNAL CANDIDATES) Plans the application of technical/policy matters and procedures and allocates resources within area of operation; Interacts with clients at high level on technical, policy and procedural matters; and Supervises and renders advice and guidance on matters such as quality control, discipline, control/planning, learning and development, performance management, allocation of tasks and general management systems. memoranda with notes, memoranda Creativity • Development of new ideas that impact on existing methods, policies and programmes • Understanding of law enforcement environment